tudat-team/tudat-space/docs/source/_src_api/environment_setup/create_bodies/settings.rst

           .. literalinclude:: /_src_snippets/simulation/environment_setup/req_setup.cpp
              :language: cpp

 where the global frame origin and orientation define the reference frame in which state vectors stored within the Body object are represented.
 In general, it is recommended to choose this as the most 'intuitive' frame origin for your propagation (e.g. SSB or Sun for solar system scale propagations, Earth for an Earth orbiter, Mars for a Martian mission, etc.).
-This frame definition is *distinct* from the center of propagation that you can define in your propagation setup TODO
+This frame definition is *distinct* from the center of propagation that you can define in your :ref:`simulation_propagator_setup`.

 Generating default settings prevents a user from having to manually define a varity of 'typical' models for solar-system bodies.
-The full list of default body settings, and an alternative set of default settings, which is typically more computationally efficient (at the expense of higher memory usage and some practical limitations) is discussed here TODO.
+The full list of default body settings, and an alternative set of default settings, which is typically more computationally efficient (at the expense of higher memory usage and some practical limitations) is discussed here: :ref:`default_environment_models`.

 Default settings may be overridden as follows: